xwmx/nb/README.md

   delete     Delete a note.
   edit       Edit a note.
-  env        Print program environment variables. help       Display this help information. history    Display git history for the current notebook or a note. init       Initialize the first notebook. list       List notes in the current notebook. ls         List notebooks and notes in the current notebook.
+  env        Print program environment variables. export     Export a note to different formats. help       Display this help information. history    Display git history for the current notebook or a note. import     Import a file into the current notebook. init       Initialize the first notebook. list       List notes in the current notebook. ls         List notebooks and notes in the current notebook.